Rådhusstræde 1: 1840 and 1850 censuses

-At the time of the 1840 census, the property wascensus home to a total of 59 people.
-Count Julius Knuth (1787–1852), Prefect of Zealand and owner of Bonderup Manor, resided on the first floor with his wife Georgine Wilhelmine Grevinde Knuth née Hauch, their eight children, Ludvig Henrik Ferdinand Oppermann, Ane Georgine Marie Raffenberg and a staff of eight servants.
-Hans Baltzar Hornbeck, Chief Physician in the Danish West Indies, resided on the second floor with his wife Alfred Camillus Hornbeck, their four children (aged four to thirteen), his own brother and sister, a nanny, a male servant and two maids.
+At the time of the 1840 census, the property was home to a total of 59 people.
+Count Julius Knuth (1787–1852), prefect of Zealand and owner of Bonderup Manor, resided on the first floor with his wife Georgine Wilhelmine Grevinde Knuth (née Hauch), their eight children, Ludvig Henrik Ferdinand Oppermann, Ane Georgine Marie Raffenberg and a staff of eight servants.
+Hans Baltzar Hornbeck, chief physician in the Danish West Indies, resided on the second floor with his wife Alfred Camillus Hornbeck, their four children (aged four to thirteen), his own brother and sister, a nanny, a male servant and two maids.
 Jørgen Andresen Bølling (1792–1862), secretary of the Royal Danish Library, resided on the third floor with his three children (aged nine to fifteen), his mother Petronella Bølling, niece Emilie Petronella Bølling, a housekeeper and four lodgers.
 Jacob Stenderup resided with his sister, two brothers, a housekeeper, a maid and a caretaker on the ground floor.
-Peter Olsen Haarsløv, a royal hearse coachman, resided in the basement with his wife Marie Elisabeth Haarløv née Hansen and five children.
+Peter Olsen Haarsløv, a royal hearse coachman, resided in the basement with his wife Marie Elisabeth Haarløv (née Hansen) and five children.

 Theologian Christian Thorning Engelstoft was among the residents of the building from 1841 to 1844.
 Historian Frederik Schiern (1816–1882) was among the residents in 1845–1846.